kylebelanger/kylebelanger.github.io/_posts/2015-03-26-temperature.md

 description: <img class='post-img' src='img/posts/temp_graph.png' align='right'><p>A beautiful D3 learning experiment - a simple interactive line graph displaying (30 day range) temperature data for any location.</p> <p>One of my goals this spring is to correctly learn and become more comfortable when working with JavaScript.
 I say "correctly learn" because like many web-developers out there, I've used random bits of JavaScript and jQuery for various things, yet I haven't taken the time to actually learn it pragmatically.</p>

-date:   2015-03-28
+date:   2015-04-03
 category: project
 ---

-A beautiful D3 learning experiment - a simple line graph displaying (past 30 days) temperature data for any location.

 One of my goals this spring is to become more comfortable working with JavaScript.
 Like many web-developers, I've used random bits of JavaScript and jQuery for various things, yet I haven't taken the time to pragmatically learn the language.
 My aspirations of becoming a web-developer are somewhat hindered with my inabilitity of knowing JavaScript, but I've been <a href="http:github.com/kylesb/static/JS/">gradually learning</a>.

-This first project uses D3's graphing functions to create a simple line graph with interactive tooltip.
-The graph displays (past 30 days) temperature data for any input location. *sigh* (Only because the free API allows for past 30 days.)
+This first project uses some of D3's graphing functions to create a simple line graph with interactive tooltip.

+The graph displays temperature data for the past 30 days, for any input location. *Sigh, only because the free API allows for past 30 days.*

 -----------------------

 <style> /* set the CSS */

 path {
-    stroke: #dcdcdc;
+    stroke: #C6C6C6;
     stroke-width: 2;
     fill: none;
 }